An exploration into the ways we talk about the lives that we live on the web.

 I grew up on the internet.
 From Neopets, to design forums, to IRC chatrooms—the internet has been a massive part of my life for as long as I remember.
 Now that I’m getting older, I’ve started to realize that my digital life and my physical life are so intertwined that I cannot separate the two.

 This project contains a lot of different experiments that deal with form and interaction in different ways.
 All the pieces are very personal in nature and all deal with my own personal story of the internet.

-The cumulation of the the project was a presentation that showed off all of the different pieces.
-The presentation was set in a dark room, only illuminated by screens.
-For the speech part of the presentation, I skyped into the room, which was displayed on a screen at the very front.
+The exhibition was set in a dark room, only illuminated by screens.
+For my presentation to introduce the pieces, I skyped into the room, which was displayed on a screen at the very front.
 Instead of talking out loud, all communication was made via a chatroom on the project website and the website's background shifted slides as I talked.

-A book with essays that explore my personal journey.
-You can view the full book here.
-The book is split into four parts:
+A book with essays and pieces of ephemera that explore my personal journey with the digital world.
+You can view and even order the full book here.

 A video performance that links to mass texts sent out to the audience.
 The video is a love letter to the internet, where the internet is treated as the collection of all my online friends.
 These friends appear throughout the video as Throughout the video, and even after the video ends, audience members will receive text messages with images or messages pulled from my personal archive of digital ephemera.

 A selection of digital ephemera—long forgotten files found on old harddrives, old email accounts, abandoned social media profiles—all related to my personal journey of exploring my self identity.